electricitymaps/electricitymaps-contrib/README.md

 **Why do you calculate the carbon intensity of *consumption*?**
 In short, citizens should not be responsible for the emissions associated with all the products they export, but only for what they consume.
-Consumption-based accounting (CBA) is a very important aspect of climate policy, and allows to assign responsibility to consumers instead of producers.
+Consumption-based accounting (CBA) is a very important aspect of climate policy, and allows assigning responsibility to consumers instead of producers.
 Furthermore, this method is robust to governments relocating dirty production to neighbouring countries in order to green their image while still importing from it.
 We published our methodology [here](https://arxiv.org/abs/1812.06679).